50 Online Education Statistics: 2023 Data on Higher Learning & Corporate Training

 - Eight Ivy Leagues have already adopted online education, albeit with caution and largely in the form of blended learning.
 They offer access to some online courses, to be digested alongside on-campus courses.
 Some of the universities have also provided a taste of the Ivy League instruction through Massive Open Online Courses (MOOCs).
 Qualified individuals hoping to take a graduate degree entirely online have a few Ivy League options (TheBestSchools.org, 2019).

 - Undergraduate students, however, only has the University of Pennsylvania as their sole option to date if they want to get an Ivy League bachelor’s degree.
 UPenn currently offers one fully online undergraduate degree program (see below).
 Students hoping to take other degrees will need to look elsewhere (TheBestSchools.org, 2019).
+That said, the university has a catalog of fully online BA and BS programs, including a psychology degree.
+What can you do with a psychology degree?
+Well, UPenn offers a curriculum with long-term careers in mind and graduates can seek opportunities in healthcare, education, and law enforcement.

 - Furthermore, undergraduate students can also take short courses provided by Ivy League instructors through MOOC platforms, such as Coursera and edX.
 Students can audit most of these courses for free.
 For additional fees ranging from $40 to $160, they can choose to acquire a verified course completion certificate (Chen, 2020).